 Moreover, when agrichemical management is poor, the wider community also suffers.
 Water sources become poisoned and soil health deteriorates.
 Efforts to reduce pesticide usage in the cocoa supply chain can therefore improve the health and wellbeing of children in farming communities, whether they work on the farm or merely live nearby.

 Along with many other organizations, the Freedom United community campaigns for a complete elimination of the most hazardous pesticides and a rapid reduction in the total amount of agrichemicals used to produce cocoa.
-To ensure farmers do not bear the brunt of this shift, chocolate companies should support them to increase their yield through non-chemical interventions while also pursuing policies which maximize farmer income.
+To ensure farmers do not bear the brunt of this shift, chocolate companies should support them to increase their yield through non-chemical interventions while also pursuing policies that maximize farmer income.

 Deforestation drives child labor